daumling/dataset/docs/modify.md

 ```php
 function setModified(bool $modified = true) : void;
 ```
-A call to this method may cause the master dataset to be written to storage if its `autoflush` options is set to `true`, possibly causing an exception to be thrown in case of write errors.
+A call to this method may cause the master dataset to be written to storage if its `autoflush` option is set to `true`, possibly causing an exception to be thrown in case of write errors.

 ### Setting it all